-"Second, although we have shown that female participation rates were significantly higher in accelerators than in the general entrepreneurial population, some arguments can be raised against our interpretation that this is specifically because accelerators provide the kind of help that female founders need.
-Women tend to seek help more than do men in many different contexts (Bamberger, 2009), and this tendency might cause them to seek the help of accelerators regardless of the specific type of help they provide.
-Additionally, we do not have data about applications to accelerators by gender, so the relative increase in women’s rates in accelerators might simply be due to gendered acceptance rates rather than gendered application rates.
-However, both alternative explanations for the higher proportion of women in accelerators do not negate either our premise that accelerators’ design cater to the specific needs of female entrepreneurs, nor our findings that female founders require and advance more than men on most of these aspects.
-It is important to mention that none of our empirical results and conclusion are driven from our finding that female participation rates are significantly higher in accelerators than in the general entrepreneurial population.
-This was merely the trigger for our research."

-“Second, although we have shown that female participation rates were significantly higher in accelerators than in the general entrepreneurial population, some arguments can be raised against our interpretation that this is specifically because accelerators provide the kind of help that female founders need.
-Women tend to seek help more than do men in different contexts (Bamberger, 2009), and this tendency might cause them to seek the help of accelerators regardless of the specific type of help they provide.
-Additionally, we do not have data about applications to accelerators by gender, so the relative increase in women’s rates in accelerators might simply be due to gendered acceptance rates rather than to gendered application rates.
-However, both alternative explanations for the higher proportion of women in accelerators do not negate either our premise that accelerators’ design caters to the specific needs of female entrepreneurs, nor our findings that female founders require and advance more than men on most of these aspects.
-It should be emphasized that the observed high proportion of women in accelerators merely triggered our research, but it does not account for none of the empirical results and conclusions.”
+“Second, although we have shown that female participation rates were significantly higher in accelerators than in the general entrepreneurial population, it could be argued that this is precisely because accelerators provide the kind of help that female founders need.
+Women tend to seek help more than men do in different contexts (Bamberger, 2009), and this tendency might induce them to seek the help of accelerators regardless of the specific type of help these provide.
+Additionally, we do not have data about applications to accelerators by gender, so the relative increase in women’s participation in accelerators could simply be attributed to gender-related acceptance rates rather than to gender-related application rates.
+However, neither of these explanations for the higher proportion of women in accelerators negates our premise that accelerators’ design caters to the specific needs of female entrepreneurs or our findings that female founders require and advance more than men in most of these aspects.
+It should be emphasized that the observed high proportion of women in accelerators merely triggered our research, but it accounts for none of the empirical results or conclusions.”

-Fourth limitation (pp. 36-37):
+Fourth limitation (p.
+33):

 “Fourth, our research was conducted in the Israeli entrepreneurial ecosystem.
 There may be some concerns regarding the generalizability of our findings to other entrepreneurial ecosystems.
 However, Israel is a leading and internationally connected entrepreneurial ecosystem (Compass, 2019), and the barriers female entrepreneurs around the world face are similar to those faced by Israeli female entrepreneurs.
-Thus, it is highly probable that accelerators in other ecosystems similarly address these barriers and have similar impact on female founders.”

-“Fourth, our research was conducted in the Israeli entrepreneurial ecosystem.
-There may be some concerns regarding the generalizability of our findings to other entrepreneurial ecosystems.
-However, Israel is a leading and internationally connected entrepreneurial ecosystem (Compass, 2019), and the barriers female entrepreneurs around the world face are similar to those faced by Israeli female entrepreneurs.
-Thus, it is highly probable that accelerators in other ecosystems similarly address these barriers and have similar impact on female founders.”
+Thus, it is quite possible that accelerators in other ecosystems similarly address these obstacles and have a comparable impact on female founders.”